Kyrgyzstan Bikepacking

 Bikes & Bike Hire

 Riders should plan to bring their own bike as reliable bike hire is not available locally.
 There'll be space to rebuild the bikes at our starting hotel, and we arrange storage of bike boxes whilst on the trip to meet us at the end of our trip.
+If access to the right bike/traveling with your bike is holding you back, we now have local MTB bike hire available - at it as an add-on in your WeTravel booking!

 Recommended Bike